yuvalofek/Sound_and_Space/README.md

 loudspeakers.

 Personal Comments:
-I learned here how to properly format my figures to make them look nice.
+In this class I learned how to properly format my figures to make them look nice.
 I also gained experience in properly commenting functions so the description shows up in the 'help' command, and how to use nargin for more robust function inputs.